 Barbarella Eggplant Info

 Eggplant is high in dietary fiber.
 It is beneficial for heart health and maintaining healthy cholesterol levels.
 The skin of eggplant also has natural antioxidant and anti-inflammatory properties.
-However, eggplants have a short storage life and are best used fresh or stored for only a couple days in a cool dry place.
+However, eggplants have a short storage life and are best used fresh or stored for only a couple of days in a cool dry place.
 When stored in the refrigerator, eggplants will quickly develop brown, water-soaked lesions.

 Growing Barbarella Eggplants